We're Here To Help

 If you purchase merchandise in bulk, typically from overseas, it is very important that you pay attention to how it is packaged for shipment to you.

-• How many individual units are in a carton?
+• How many individual units are in an Inner Pack?

-• How many cartons are in a Master Carton?
+• How many Inner Packs are in a Master Case?

-• What is in a shippable carton/box and what is in retail packaging or loose and must be “pick and packed” into a shipping box?
+• What is in a shippable carton/package and what is in retail packaging or loose and must be “pick and packed” into a shipping package?

-Master Cartons should only include 1 type of individual SKU inside (multiple SKU numbers in 1 Master Carton is called a “Mixed Case”) to make it easier to break down and ship individuals.
-A Mixed Case or carton with more than one type of SKU in it isn’t subject to Master Carton lot break pricing.
-Breaking down mixed SKU “kit” or “mixed case” master cartons may result in hourly special project charges when separating into individual shippable unit
+Master Cases should only include 1 type of individual SKU inside (multiple SKU numbers in 1 Master Case is called a “Mixed Case”) to make it easier to break down and ship individuals.
+A Mixed Case with more than one type of SKU in it isn’t subject to Master Case lot break pricing.
+Breaking down mixed SKU “kit” or “mixed case” may result in hourly Project charges when separating into individual shippable units.

 Here is an example of what we are talking about.
-You may have paid for 16 eaches, but they come packaged 4 to a carton, with 2 cartons to a master carton.
+You may have paid for 16 base products, but they come packaged 4 to a Inner Pack, with 2 Inner Packs to a Master Case.

 But the big question is: how will you ship it to your customers?
-Shipwire can’t just store the master cartons, and sometimes ship 1 each, and sometimes ship 1 carton.
-That would complicate your inventory, with you not knowing how many are left in a carton.
+Shipwire can’t just store the master cases, and sometimes ship 1 base product, and sometimes ship 1 Inner Pack.
+That would complicate your inventory, with you not knowing how many are left in a Inner Pack or Master Case.
 Instead, we require you to divide your inventory into shippable groups.
-The example below shows you breaking this inventory into 2 cartons, and 8 eaches.
+The example below shows you breaking this inventory into 2 Inner Packs, and 8 Base Product.

 You must set up two unique product IDs, or SKUs (stock keeping units).
-In this case, you choose BOT1 for a single bottle, and BOT1C4 for the carton of four.
-Note that you have configured BOT1 as a pick and pack, because you want Shipwire to always package this item before shipping it to a customer.
-You have configured BOT1C4 as a “lick n stick”, because you want Shipwire to use the existing box.
+In this case, you choose TED1 for a single teddy bear, and TED1IP4 for the Inner Pack of four teddy bears.
+Note that you have configured TED1 as a pick and pack, because you want Shipwire to always package this item before shipping it to a customer.
+You have configured TED1IP4 as a pre-packaged and ready-to-ship, because you want Shipwire to use the existing package.

 SKU Type Description